• Skip to secondary menu

 The Core of Play Date Etiquette: Behaviour

-Weather you are staying or going, it’s natural to worry about your little on will behave on a play date.
+Whether you are staying or going, it’s natural to worry about how your little one will behave on a play date.
 The essential rules if your child is playing at someone else’s house are:

 The younger the children the more likely there are to be tears.
 They haven’t yet developed the social skills to play nicely for extended periods of time.
 The best way to avoid this is to keep playdates fairly short.
 Just an hour if they are new friends and under 6.
 This way you can usually end it on a high before they get tired and ratty.